 Meditation helps you center yourself in your body and calm your mind.
 This is one of the simplest of all meditations, yet one of the most powerful and rewarding.
 Meditating on the breath on a daily basis provides a solid foundation for all other forms of meditation.

 The practice of meditation on the breath is thousands of years old, our ancestors meditated in this way to tame uncontrolled thinking, reduce negative thoughts and actions, and gain an understanding of spiritual truths.

 Training your mind in this way helps you focus on one thing at a time, and develops your powers of concentration.
-It has a calming influence on your body and mind and is beneficial for reducing anxiety, lowering heart rate and blood pressure, reduces mental chatter, promotes ability to focus the mind, and helps you concentrate on whatever you choose (not what your mind wants to).
+It has a calming influence on your body and mind and is beneficial for reducing anxiety, lowering heart rate and blood pressure, reduces mental chatter, promotes the ability to focus the mind, and helps you concentrate on whatever you choose (not what your mind wants to).

 Start this breathe meditation by sitting for ten minutes daily.
 You will naturally build up to longer sessions over time.
 Find a quiet place at home where you will not be disturbed.
-You may wear your mala during meditation or count through the beads to help maintain focus on the moment.
+You may wear your mala beads during meditation or count through the beads to help maintain focus on the moment.
 Wear loose-fitting, comfortable clothes.
 You will need a cushion or straight-back chair.

 Before you begin your meditation, set your intention to become a more calm and centered person.
 You might say:

-- Sit cross-legged on a cushion with your bottom slightly raised.
+Step 1: Sit cross-legged on a cushion with your bottom slightly raised.
 Keep your back straight, your shoulders level and relaxed and your chin parallel to the floor.
 Lower your eyes and focus about three-feet in front of you.
 Rest your hands gently on your knees.